MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: Benchmarks

 \section{Benchmarks}

 In order to see the improvements our library can provide, we decided to compare against three other implementations of \ac{MPPI} publicly available.
 The first comparison is with the \ac{MPPI} implementation in AutoRally \cite{goldfain2021autorally}.
 This implementation was the starting point of our new library, MPPI-Generic, and so we want to compare to see how well we can perform to our predecessor.
 The Autorally implementation is written in C++/CUDA, is compatible with \ac{ROS}, features multiple dynamics models including linear basis functions, simple kinematics, and \ac{NN}-based models focused on the Autorally hardware platform.
-There is only one Cost Function available but it does make use of CUDA textures for doing queries into an obstacle map.
+There is only one Cost Function available but it makes use of CUDA textures querying into an obstacle map.
 Additionally, it has been shown to run in real-time on hardware to great success \cite{goldfain2019autorally,williams2016aggressive,williams2018information}.
-However, the Autorally implementation is written mostly for use on the Autorally platform and as such, it has no general Cost Function, Dynamics, or Sampling Distribution APIs to extend.
+However, the Autorally implementation is written for use on the Autorally platform and has no general Cost Function, Dynamics, or Sampling Distribution APIs to extend.
 In order to use it for different problems such as flying a quadrotor, the \ac{MPPI} implementation would need significant modification.